About the current FDA-emergency use authorized COVID-19 vaccines

 Can I get a COVID-19 vaccine if I have had an organ transplant?

 You can get vaccinated.
 It’s possible that a COVID-19 vaccination may be less effective for you.
 It may be best to wait to get vaccinated at least 3 months after your transplant, if possible, to improve the immune response to the vaccine you receive (when you are on less immune suppression).
-There is no preference for the Pfizer-BioNTech or Moderna vaccines.
+There is no preference for a specific COVID-19 vaccine if you are a transplant patient.
 Your transplant provider will tell you if you need transplant labs after vaccination.